mozilla/django-browserid/docs/details/advanced.rst

 custom logic.

-If you want complete control over account verification, you should create your own view and use :func:`django_browserid.verify` to manually verify a BrowserID assertion with something like the following:
+If you want complete control over account verification, you should create your own view and use :func:`django_browserid.RemoteVerifier` to manually verify a BrowserID assertion with something like the following:

 .. code-block:: python

-   from django_browserid import get_audience, verify
+   from django_browserid import get_audience, RemoteVerifier
    from django_browserid.forms import BrowserIDForm